 Commercial broker.
 You need an agent who specializes in commercial transactions.
 They understand different lease structures, know how to value income properties, and have access to commercial deal flow that residential agents never see.

 Commercial lender.
-Commercial loans work differentlyβshorter terms (5-10 years typical), balloon payments, emphasis on debt service coverage ratio (DSCR), often personal guarantees required.
+Commercial loans work differently—shorter terms (5-10 years typical), balloon payments, emphasis on debt service coverage ratio (DSCR), often personal guarantees required.
 Find lenders who understand commercial.
-Explore commercial mortgage financing to start the process.
+If you need help securing commercial mortgage financing for your purchase, working with an experienced broker can streamline the entire process.

 Commercial appraiser.
 Income approach valuation requires appraisers with commercial training.